knucklesuganda/py_assimilator/docs/internal/database.md

 > We don't think that it is necessary to join multiple entities together, and it's really memory inefficient.
 Instead, we
 > suggest that you use composition(store joined object in the model itself) to replicate foreign keys.
 We have some ideas
-> on how to do real joins, but it is not yet implemented.
+> on how to do real joins, but it is not implemented yet.

 For example: